Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 Duration: 3

 Here we will set up the database and all the schemas for this lab.
 In real life you may integrate much of this into pre-existing resources.

+> NOTE: If you do not have access to `SYSADMIN` role, then you can create these objects wherever you like as long as you adjust all the following SQL to use that database in place of the `CRYPTODEMO` database used by default.

 ```
 use role SYSADMIN;